Count Your Blessings

 Count Your Blessings is the debut studio album by British rock band Bring Me the Horizon.
 Recorded at DEP International Studios in Birmingham with producer Dan Sprigg, it was originally released in the United Kingdom on 30 October 2006 by Visible Noise.
 The album was later issued by Earache Records in the United States on 14 August 2007.
 Count Your Blessings was supported by the release of the album's two singles: "Pray for Plagues" on 4 June 2007 and "For Stevie Wonder's Eyes Only (Braille)" on 6 March 2008.

 Named after a lyric in the album's opening song "Pray for Plagues", Count Your Blessings is representative of the band's early deathcore sound, which was phased out on later releases and eventually abandoned in favour of other, less aggressive styles.
 The band members were young when they recorded the album, and the band has largely disregarded it later in their career; it began as early as 2008, when guitarist Lee Malia was already criticising the album's quality.
 Most of the songs on the record quickly faded from the band's live setlists.
-Most band members recorded their parts individually, rather than the group doing so as a whole, with the central location of the studio credited as "a distraction."
-The album received generally mixed reviews, with praise aimed at the instrumentation, intensity and promising musical potential showed by the band, while the main complaints revolved around musical originality, elements of the lyricism and the unrefined production, although it still reached number 93 on the UK Albums Chart.
+Most band members recorded their parts individually, rather than the group doing so as a whole, with the central location of the studio credited as "a distraction".

+The album initially received mixed reviews upon release, with praise aimed at the instrumentation, intensity and promising musical potential showed by the band, while the main complaints revolved around musical originality, elements of the lyricism and the unrefined production, although it still reached number 93 on the UK Albums Chart.
+It has since gone on to be considered an essential release in the deathcore genre.

+In 2026, the band released a 20th anniversary re-recording of the album, titled Count Your Blessings | Repented.